nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 6. If there are no duplicates, `GroupCreateCommand` class converts each of the names into a `Person` object.
 7. `GroupCreateCommand` class then checks if there is an existing group with the same group name.
 8. If existing groups with the group name are found, a message indicating that another group with the same name is printed using `TextUi#printlnMessage`.
-9. `GroupCreateCommand` class create a new `Group` object using the group name, name list, and groupId.
+9. `GroupCreateCommand` class create a new `Group` object using the group name, name list, and group unique identifier.
 10. The list of `Group` objects are managed by a `Profile` object, hence `Manager#getProfile#addGroup` is called to store the new Group object in the Profile.
 11. The `GroupCreateCommand` class then prints a message indicating that a group has been successfully created.